Codecademy/docs/content/javascript/concepts/dates/terms/setTime/setTime.md

 ---
 Title: '.setTime()'
-Description: 'Sets date and time by adding or subtracting a specified number of milliseconds to/from midnight January 1, 1970.'
+Description: 'Sets the date and time by adding or subtracting a specified number of milliseconds to/from midnight January 1, 1970.'
 Subjects:
   - 'Web Development'
 Tags: